Facial drooping, arm weakness, or slurred speech? These are possible stroke symptoms. Act fast. Call 911 immediately!

 Mountain Vista Medical Center – Fast Facts

-- We have been ranked Target Stroke Honor Roll Elite, the highest award a Primary Stroke Center can achieve, for three consecutive years (2019)
+- We have been ranked Target Stroke Honor Roll Elite, the highest award a Primary Stroke Center can achieve, for four consecutive years (2020)

-- We have received the Gold Plus Quality Achievement award for seven consecutive years (2019)
+- We have received the Gold Plus Quality Achievement award for eight consecutive years (2020)